-- The requested infrastructure/personnel was not well justified, was not sufficiently connected to the Research and Technology Development, or that was not deemed appropriate to the proposed research program. - The proposal required more detail to describe how the requested items will be used and will enable innovative research. - The proposal did not address the duplication of existing infrastructure, fully leverage existing equipment, or describe the integration of requested infrastructure with complementary facilities at U of T. - Some potential difficulties and technical demands of the infrastructure were overlooked and not addressed. - The infrastructure costs were too high.
+- The requested infrastructure/personnel were not well justified and not sufficiently connected to the Research and Technology Development program. - The requested items were not appropriate to the proposed research program. - The proposal required more detail regarding the need for the specific features/capabilities of the infrastructure as well as how the requested items will be used and will enable innovative research. - The proposal did not address the duplication of existing infrastructure, fully leverage existing equipment, or describe the integration of requested infrastructure with complementary facilities at U of T. - Some potential difficulties and technical demands of the infrastructure were overlooked and not addressed. - Safety measures were not adequately described. - The proposal did not mention the research and/or technical staff required to support the requested infrastructure. - The infrastructure costs were exaggerated.